vrodriguezf/mlr/doc/knitted/tutorial/multicriteria_evaluation.md

-Multicriteria Evaluation
+Multi-criteria Evaluation
 ========================

-For this example we have to deal with some of the *inner workings of mlr* and the characteristics of different *measures*.
+In this example, we have to deal with some of the implementation details of **mlr** and the characteristics of different measures.
-In a lot of cases you get more than just one measure value but are interested in just one *aggregated value*.
+In a lot of cases you get more than just one measure value but are interested in just one aggregated value.
-For instance in a 10-fold cross validation you obtain 10 values for the *mmce*.
+For example, a 10-fold cross validation computes 10 values for the chosen performance measure.
-The *aggregated value* is the mean of these 10 values.
+The aggregated value is the mean of these 10 numbers.
 **mlr** knows how to handle it because each `measure` knows how it is aggregated:

 ```splus
 library(mlr)